 In the local exploration part, we evaluated exploration and learning independently.
 Understanding the exploration during the learning process, however, remains an open challenge.
-It could be worth studying which characteristics of the observed data lead to more successful trials and which experiences mislead the optimization.
+It could be worth studying which characteristics of the observed data lead to successfully learning a task and which experiences improve learning speed or mislead the optimization.
 These insights could further improve exploration strategies and learning speed.